 I created LettersFromChristopher in March 2019 for family and friends.
 It has since grown to draw in a wide audience from around the world.
 I write about what life is like as a prisoner in the United States.

-You can contact me or Felicia through the contact page on this site.
+You can contact me through the contact page on this site.

 My name is Felicia.
 I am currently an inmate at Ohio Reformatory for Women.
 I have 14 years left on a 17 year sentence.
 I am a mother of 3 beautiful children, whom you may get to meet through my stories, and I’m learning how to parent from prison.
 Incarceration is something new to me.